 During the time that an incumbent occupies a property, the liability falls to the incumbent for the payment of gas and electricity charges.
-However, as a general rule, when a property is vacant and unfurnished, the liability for payment of standing charges falls to the Board.
+However, generally, when a property is vacant and unfurnished, the liability for payment of standing charges falls to the Board.
+The Diocese is encouraging all occupants to move to Green Renewable Energy Tariffs, as part of our Carbon Neutral policy by 2035.